Duke University Policies and Procedures

-Duke University is a participating institution in the State Authorization Reciprocity Agreement (SARA) administered by SARA North Carolina (link is external).
+Duke University is a participating institution in the State Authorization Reciprocity Agreement (SARA) administered by SARA North Carolina.
 Students may file a complaint via the process and form established by SARA North Carolina at P.O.
-Box 14103, Research Triangle Park, North Carolina 27709 or by phone at (919) 549-8614, ext.
-4667 and email at firstname.lastname@example.org.
+Box 41349 Raleigh, NC 27629 or by phone at (855) 727-2162 and email at firstname.lastname@example.org.

 In addition to the grievance procedures set forth by SARA North Carolina, students may a file a complaint with the state in which they are residing and receiving instruction provided by Duke.

-Furthermore, students may file a complaint with the Consumer Protection Division of the North Carolina Department of Justice.
+Furthermore, students may file a complaint with the North Carolina Department of Justice via this form.
 Residents of the State of North Carolina may call the Department at (877) 566-7226 while individuals residing outside the State of North Carolina may contact the Department at (919) 716-6000.
 Individuals that wish to contact the Department in Spanish are encouraged to call the Department at (919) 716-0058.

 Professional Licensure Programs

 Students interested in enrolling in programs leading to professional licensure at the School of Nursing are highly encouraged to visit a webpage established by Duke for more information about these compliance issues that are of particular concern to the field of nursing.
-Students may also contact the Board of Nursing in their state for inquiries regarding nursing education and the School of Nursing's status with these regulatory agencies.
+Students may also contact Nora Harrington, Director of Recruitment and Admissions for the Duke University School of Nursing at 307 Trent Drive, Durham, North Carolina or (877) 415-3853 for more information about these considerations.
+In addition, students may contact the Board of Nursing in their state for inquiries regarding nursing education and the School of Nursing's status with these regulatory agencies.